lu0601/uva-string/README.md

 uva 1225 - Digit Counting.cpp: Originally, I want to use to_string, but I found it that my program can't be compiled after use to_string.
 Thus, I use my own way to substitute to_string.
 (Chrome has it that some compiler does not compile to_string.)

-uva 156 - Ananagrams.cpp: sort
+uva 156 - Ananagrams.cpp: sort()

+uva 482 - Permutation array.cpp: istringstream